HaolingZHANG/DNASpiderWeb/README.md

 ```

 The capacity approximater is based on the Perron–Frobenius theorem,
-we have proved its applicability for variable-length coding algorithms in the Appendix A of our publication.
+we have proved its applicability for coding algorithms
+in the Appendix A of our [publication](https://arxiv.org/pdf/2204.02855.pdf).

 Unfortunately, when the observed length (or window length) reaches 8,
 the data capacity will achieve 16.0GB with the data type (integer format),